lukecdev/Trail-Direct/README.md

 ## Credits

 ### Resources
 	- The Code Institute "Building an E-Commerce Platform" Boutique Ado project was very much relied upon to build this project.
+	- Kim Bergstroem's Easy Keyboard project from [GitHub](https://github.com/KimBergstroem/PP5/tree/main) was used as inpiration in the website design, especially for the contact page and layout of the site.

 ### Acknowledgements
 	- My Mentor Chris Quinn, for the contunied helpful feedback through out my project.